Propellant Type | Elastic Modulus (psi) |

 The likelihood of disbonding failure can be reduced by utilizing a full length grain combined with reinforced casing closures to locally minimize radial expansion due to pressurization. (see Figure 2b).

 To prevent radial cracking of the propellant grain due to pressure induced strain (mode 2 failure), it is necessary to limit the strain by using a sufficiently stiff casing.
 This would normally be achieved by using a casing material of high elastic modulus (such as steel, rather than aluminum) and/or utilizing a sufficiently thick casing wall.
 But how thick must the casing wall be to sufficiently limit the strain?
+The change (delta) in casing diameter due to chamber pressure is given by The casing strain,

 Consider the following analysis: